Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/bevel.rst

       Three cubes with 0.1, 0.3 and 0.5 bevel widths, with *Only Vertices* option enabled.

 Clamp Overlap
-   When enabled, the width of each beveled edge will be limited such that they cannot intersect with each other.
+   Limits the width of each beveled edge so that edges cannot causes overlapping intersections with other geometry.
-   Edges that are far apart will still bevel with the full width, only edges too close to each other are affected.
 Loop Slide
    If there are unbeveled edges along with beveled edges into a vertex, the bevel tries to slide along those edges when possible.